 From a communication perspective, there are also ethical issues that you should be aware of.
-W. Charles Redding, the father of organizational communication, broke down unethical organizational communication into six specific categories.
+W. Charles Redding, the father of organizational communication, broke down unethical organizational communication into six specific categories.4

-1. Although #MeToo gained popularity in 2017, the phrase was originally coined in 2006 by Tarana Burke to help women and girls of colour who had survived sexual assault and violence.
+^{1.} Although #MeToo gained popularity in 2017, the phrase was originally coined in 2006 by Tarana Burke to help women and girls of colour who had survived sexual assault and violence.

-Such organizational communication unethically abuses power or authority unjustifiably invades others' autonomy stigmatizes dissents restricts freedom of speech refuses to listen uses rules to stifle discussion and complaints attacks others' self-esteem, reputations, or feelings disregards other's values engages in insults, innuendoes, epithets, or derogatory jokes uses put-downs, backstabbing, and character assassination employs so-called "truth" as a weapon violates confidentiality and privacy to gain an advantage withholds constructive feedback willfully perverts the truth to deceive, cheat, or defraud sends evasive or deliberately misleading or ambiguous messages employs bureaucratic euphemisms to cover up the truth uses hidden cameras taps telephones employs computer technologies to monitor employee behaviour disregards legitimate privacy rights uses silence and unresponsiveness hoards information hides wrongdoing or ineptness uses demagoguery gains compliance by exploiting fear, prejudice, or ignorance patronizes or is condescending toward others
+An organizational communication act is unethical if it is Such organizational communication unethically coercive abuses power or authority unjustifiably invades others' autonomy stigmatizes dissents restricts freedom of speech refuses to listen uses rules to stifle discussion and complaints destructive attacks others' self-esteem, reputations, or feelings disregards other's values engages in insults, innuendoes, epithets, or derogatory jokes uses put-downs, backstabbing, and character assassination employs so-called "truth" as a weapon violates confidentiality and privacy to gain an advantage withholds constructive feedback deceptive willfully perverts the truth to deceive, cheat, or defraud sends evasive or deliberately misleading or ambiguous messages employs bureaucratic euphemisms to cover up the truth intrusive uses hidden cameras taps telephones employs computer technologies to monitor employee behaviour disregards legitimate privacy rights secretive uses silence and unresponsiveness hoards information hides wrongdoing or ineptness manipulative/exploitative uses demagoguery gains compliance by exploiting fear, prejudice, or ignorance patronizes or is condescending toward others